-California law in Penal Code 240 PC defines the crime of assault as “an unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”
-The offense is a misdemeanor punishable by up to 6 months in jail and fines of up to $1000.00.
+California Penal Code 240 PC defines the crime of assault as “an unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”
+Simple assault is a misdemeanor punishable by up to 6 months in jail and fines of up to $1000.00.

 Even though people often use the phrase “assault & battery,” assault and battery (as defined in Penal Code 242 PC) are actually two distinct crimes.
 The crime of battery consists of the actual use of unlawful force or violence against someone else (as opposed to just an attempt to do so).
 1 2 3

 - After a man propositions her at a bar in a way she finds offensive, a woman throws the glass containing her drink at him;